World's 50 most delicious drinks

 If this cocktail's also your pick-up line, you'll be drinking it alone.

 When a young Florida barman entered a competition to sell the most cocktails, he called his peach schnapps, orange juice, cranberry juice and vodka concoction Sex on the Beach.
-Now he's also responsible for the most juvenile of bar orders: "I'll have Sex on the Beach, please," snort snort.
+Now he's also responsible for the most juvenile of bar orders.

 19. Es Kelapa Muda, Indonesia

-Note: Editor's note: This article was previously published in 2011.
-It was reformatted and republished in 2018.